ar5had/my-mi/README.md

 # my-mi
-Get ahead of the queue and add your favourite mi flash sale product instantly in your cart.
+Get ahead of the queue and pre-book your favourite mi flash sale product.